People for the Ethical Treatment of Animals v. Doughney

 People for the Ethical Treatment of Animals v.
 Doughney, 263 F.3d 359 (4th Cir.
-2001), was an important Internet domain trademark infringement decision by the United States Court of Appeals for the Fourth Circuit.
+2001), was an Internet domain trademark infringement decision by the United States Court of Appeals for the Fourth Circuit.
 The ruling became an early precedent on the nature of domain names as both trademarked intellectual property and free speech.

 Background

 In 1995, Michael Doughney registered the domain name peta.org for his website titled "People Eating Tasty Animals".
 The website contained links to over 30 sites including some that promoted the sale of leather goods and meats.
 At the bottom of the page, the website inquired "Feeling lost?
 Offended?
 Perhaps you should, like, exit immediately" and provided a link to the official People for the Ethical Treatment of Animals (PETA) website, which due to Doughney's action had to use a less intuitive domain name.

-In 1996, PETA requested that Doughney voluntarily transfer the domain name, because it owned the trademark PETA though it had not yet used the acronym as a domain name.
-Doughney refused to do so, leading to the lawsuit, in which PETA alleged that Doughney committed trademark infringement, trademark dilution, unfair competition, and cybersquatting.
+In 1996, PETA requested that Doughney voluntarily transfer the domain name, because it owned the trademark for "PETA" though it had not yet used the acronym as a domain name.
+Doughney refused to do so, leading to the lawsuit, in which PETA alleged that Doughney had committed trademark infringement, trademark dilution, unfair competition, and cybersquatting.
 The case was first heard at the District Court for the Eastern District of Virginia.

 Initially, PETA did not seek compensation other than enjoining Doughney from using the peta.org domain and seeking an order for him to transfer peta.org to PETA.
 Meanwhile, Doughney claimed that his website was a parody, which was an act of free speech and which should absolve him of the trademark infringement allegation.

-The district court ruled in favor of PETA and ordered Doughney to stop using the peta.org domain and to hand it over to the organization.
+The District Court for the Eastern District of Virginia ruled in favor of PETA and ordered Doughney to stop using the peta.org domain and to hand it over to the organization.
 Doughney appealed this decision to the Fourth Circuit.
 The district court did not honor PETA's request for Doughney to pay its legal fees, so the organization cross-appealed that decision.